The nature of cosmological metric perturbations in presence of gravitational particle production: Brief comment on the other kind of metric perturbations

 \section{Brief comment on the other kind of metric perturbations}

 The de Sitter phase in a radiation filled universe can produce interesting features in pure vector perturbation sector.
 The tensor perturbations on the other hand do not produce any novel features.
-The pure vector perturbation can get amplified due to the particle production process inducing radiation fluid movement in the shorter length scales, whereas tensor perturbations in the present case do not get amplified and its properties remain similar to the result we have in de Sitter space.
+The pure vector fluid velocity perturbation can get amplified due to the particle production process inducing radiation fluid movement in the shorter length scales whereas tensor perturbations in the present case do not get amplified and its properties remain similar to the corresponding result in standard super cool inflationary scenario.
 In this section we will discuss briefly about the vector and tensor perturbations in cosmology with particle creation.
 The basic results related to the metric perturbations quoted in the present section follows the conventions set in Ref.~\cite{Mukhanov:1990me}.